JonDotsoy/JSONThing/README.md

-# JSONThing
+# JSONThink

 **Proposal**

 Use a generic json to export and import object with multiples types.